 You should think about your unit choices before Welcome Week.

 English language and study support

-All our master's courses include academic writing workshops.
+All our master's courses include optional academic writing workshops.
 This gives you the chance to get your writing and study skills to the right level for a master’s degree.

 Personal Tutoring System

 Your Director of Studies is your Personal Tutor.
 They are your first point of contact for academic advice.

 Your Student Experience Officer is available for welfare support and advice.
 They are there to support you with any issues you may have, whether it's personal, about your course or related to campus life.

 You can contact the MSc Office Programme Support team about anything to do with your MSc.

 Support will be available through a combination of both in-person and online options.